rskarp/riley-creating-ai-enabled-systems/retrieval_augmented_generation/README.md

-# Retreival Augmented Generation
+# Retrieval Augmented Generation

-This project contains all of the code components necessary to run a retreival augmented generation system.
+This project contains all of the code components necessary to run a retrieval augmented generation system.

 ## Instructions